The Council (Star Trek: Enterprise)

 "The Council" is the seventy-fourth episode of the American science fiction television series Star Trek: Enterprise, the twenty-second episode of season three.
-It first aired on May 12, 2004, on the UPN network in the United States.
+It first aired on May 12, 2004, on UPN in the United States.
 The episode was the fifth of the series written by Manny Coto, and it was directed by David Livingston, his fourth of the third season.

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise, registration NX-01.
 Season three of Enterprise features an ongoing story following an attack on Earth by previously unknown aliens called the Xindi.
-In this episode, Captain Jonathan Archer (Scott Bakula) attempts to convince the Xindi Council not to use their superweapon on Earth.
-Meanwhile, Subcommander T'Pol (Jolene Blalock) leads an away team to a nearby sphere to attempt to retrieve a data core in order to get more information on the Sphere-Builders.
+In this episode, Captain Jonathan Archer (Scott Bakula) attempts to convince the Xindi Council not to use their super-weapon on Earth.
+Meanwhile, Sub-commander T'Pol (Jolene Blalock) leads an away team to a nearby sphere to attempt to retrieve a data core in order to get more information on the Sphere-Builders.

 The episode featured several returning guest stars, including Randy Oglesby, Tucker Smallwood, Josette DiCarlo and Sean McGowan.
 Additional sets were required for the scenes at the Xindi Council, while the sets for Degra's ship had been created for an earlier episode.
 Although most scenes were filmed between February 12 and 23, the scenes featuring the Sphere-Builders were filmed in conjunction with the following episode on February 26.
 Two reviewers praised the episode, and it was nominated for the Primetime Emmy Award for Outstanding Special Visual Effects.
 There was a slight increase in ratings with the episode earning a 3.4/5% audience share, translating into approximately 3.35 million viewers.